Karaborg/My-Docker-Notes/README.md

 ```
 > The tags we used as `MONGO_INITDB_ROOT_USERNAME` and `MONGO_INITDB_ROOT_PASSWORD` are again in the [docker mongo](https://hub.docker.com/_/mongo) page.

-If we run our container just like this, event our application cannot be able to access our database.
-So, we need to modify our db url too.
+If we run our container just like this, an event our application cannot be able to access our database.
+So, we need to modify our DB URL too.
-Our database url was, let's say `mongodb://mongodb:27017/course-goals`.
-Now we need to modify as `mongodb://<username>:<password>@mongodb:27017/course-goals?authSource=admin` as shown in [Mongodb Documentation](https://www.mongodb.com/docs/manual/reference/connection-string/) page.
+Our database URL was, let's say `mongodb://mongodb:27017/course-goals`.
+Now we need to modify as `mongodb://<username>:<password>@mongodb:27017/course-goals?authSource=admin` as shown in [MongoDB Documentation](https://www.mongodb.com/docs/manual/reference/connection-string/) page.

 > **IMPORTANT NOTE:** If you get an `Authentication failed` error, just delete the volume we created before while running mongo.

 # Docker Compose
-So far, we learned how to start containers and and build images with our dockerfile and we also learned how to add different options on our `build` and `run` commands.
+So far, we learned how to start containers and build images with our dockerfile and we also learned how to add different options to our `build` and `run` commands.
 Like we did in the last practice, we used `-e`, `-v`, `--network` tags and so on.
-Since we had lots of things to add, these commands might get a bit long and it may increase to typo and fail.
-So, to make this easier and efficient, we will use **Docker Compose**.
+Since we had lots of things to add, these commands might get a bit long and it may increase typos and fail.
+So, to make this easier and more efficient, we will use **Docker Compose**.
 Which will help us **not to use long commands**.

 > Docker compose **does not** replace `Dockerfiles`.